Snapkite/snapkite-engine/README.md

 Send keyword stats to client?

+Expects `true` or `false`.

 #### `application.trackKeywords`

 Which keywords should we ask Twitter to track for us?

+Expects a string of keywords separated by a single whitespace, e.g.: `selfie london`

 Read this for more details: https://dev.twitter.com/streaming/overview/request-parameters#track